rust-vmm/vhost-device/crates/scmi/README.md

 Basically only the mandatory and necessary parts of the protocols are implemented.

+See source code (`scmi` crate) documentation for details and how to add more protocols, host device bindings or other functionality.

 ## Kernel support for testing

 `kernel` subdirectory contains